Proud Latvia regrets ban on meldonium drug its scientists invented

 Latvia, a Baltic nation of under 2 million people that won independence from the Soviet Union in 1991, is relatively unknown to outsiders apart from visitors who use the capital Riga as a destination for partying.

-So meldonium, which is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks, is a source of some national pride.
+So meldonium, which is marketed as Mildronate by the Latvian pharmaceutical firm Grindeks (GRD1R.RI), is a source of some national pride.

 "It's sad that there is such a situation, that this drug has been banned," said Andrejs Vaivars, a spokesman for Prime Minister Maris Kucinskis.
 "Especially given that is one of the most significant accomplishments of Latvian scientists in general."